Pucker Up: How Black Friday, Bald Tires, and Bad Pick-up Lines Brought Two People Together

 But I was doing it.

 I was also doing a lot of intentional spiritual work of “inviting” in my ideal partner.
-Oh yes, going out on dates to show the Universe I was doing my part.
+Oh yes, and going out on dates to show the Universe I was doing my part.
 On one of these dates, which happened to have been on my birthday, I received a phone call from my life-long friend Mark.
 He said he had seen it was my birthday and decided to go above and beyond the Facebook birthday greeting and just call me like it was 1987.
 I was thrilled.
 I always loved talking to Mark.

 In our short conversation, I told him I was coming to our mutual friend Joe’s memorial gathering happening in Knoxville later that week and asked if he was going to be there.
 When he said Yes, I was thrilled.
 Okay, my friend had passed, and I was truly sad.
 But I was also very excited about seeing Mark.
 Was that weird?
 Was that a sign?
 Was that bad?
 My date teased me a bit about “the man who called me.”
 I assured him there was NOTHING romantic.
 And I meant it!